 - Can continue to work on license from old state until new multi-state license is approved

 - Previous license is deactivated once new multi-state license issued

-What do you need to know when moving for military reasons?
+What to know when you’re moving for military reasons

-Before you do anything, you should verify your license in your current state of practice.
-You can request a verification or certification of your license from your state’s licensing board.
-Once you have validation of your nursing license, you can use it to apply for a licensure by endorsement.
+It’s always a good idea to make sure that you have all of your paperwork and can verify your license in your current state of practice before applying for your new license.
+You can contact your state’s licensing board to request a verification or certification of your license.
+Once you have your documents in hand, you can move forward to apply for licensure by endorsement.

 If you know you want to relocate but aren’t sure where to go, Incredible Health is here to help!
 You can check out the highest-paying states for RNs to get some ideas.
 You also can get some awesome advice from other nursing professionals on our Q&A forum for nursing professionals.

 Yes.
 If your state is a compact state you may practice in any other compact state without having to reapply for a license.

 This simple answer – it doesn’t have to be.
 All you need to do is find out what your new state requires.
 This could include background checks and fees.